 “The sequencing was more complicated than a typical ground freezing project,” says Shawn Coughlin, Keller Senior Project Manager.
 “The design was based on freezing the center and perimeter pipes simultaneously.
 Then, once the bottom was frozen to the right temperature, we removed the interior pipes to make excavation easier.
 The perimeter pipes were sufficient to maintain the freeze.

 “It’s challenging to strike a balance between adequately freezing the center of the shaft and not freezing it so much that it’s difficult for the client to dig through.
 That means insulating the upper zone while ensuring the bottom is colder.”

 After successfully completing the launch shaft in the second half of 2018, Keller returned in November of last year to carry out the same work for the 102ft-deep, 30ft-interior-diameter receiving shaft.

 This time, 39 pipes were installed around the perimeter with seven in the center.
 In addition, 24 pipes were installed in a grid pattern to freeze a break-in block for the tunnel boring machine.
 Freezing is now complete and overall, the project has been a significant success.

-From the spacing and number of pipes, to understanding the soil conditions and the accuracy of the drilling, “there are so many components to ground freezing and such little room for error,” sums up Joe.
-“We set ourselves apart by carrying out our own testing and modelling techniques, but the success of ground freezing projects comes down to having the right team.
+From the spacing and number of pipes to understanding the soil conditions and the accuracy of the drilling, “there are so many components to ground freezing and such little room for error,” sums up Joe.
+“We set ourselves apart by carrying out our own testing and modeling techniques, but the success of ground freezing projects comes down to having the right team.
 The experienced and qualified people we have at Keller are second to none, and work of this complexity simply couldn’t be done without them.”